openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 You´ll need to provide the account password to the binding.

 The Binding uses Google's [Geocode API](https://developers.google.com/maps/documentation/geocoding/) to derive a postal address from geographic coordinates.
+The request is sent if the device data is updated from apple cloud.
+Accuracy depends on the accuracy of the coordinates provided by the device.

 ## Supported Things